David Gordon (economist): Early life and education

-Work
+Career

-David Gordon's work over the three decades following the start of his graduate studies can be divided into three periods, during which he addressed a range of different issues.
-From the late 1960s to the late 1970s, often working in collaboration with Richard Edwards and Michael Reich, he focused on labor economics and in particular, segmented labor markets.
-During the 1980s, he turned his attention to analysis of the long-term trajectory of the U.S. economy, working with Samuel Bowles and Thomas Weisskopf to develop a historical and institutional approach to macroeconomic analysis that would yield progressive economic policy proposals.
-Finally, from the late 1980s through the mid-1990s, Gordon developed a neo-Marxian model of the U.S. macroeconomy and concluded his ongoing analysis of the implications of widespread bureaucratic supervision of American workplaces.
+According to published assessments, Gordon's research from the late 1960s until his death in 1996 progressed through areas of labour economics, institutional macroeconomic analysis, and neo-Marxian economic modeling.
+From the late 1960s through the late 1970s, he worked mainly in labor economics, focusing on segmented labor markets, often in collaboration with Richard Edwards and Michael Reich.
+During the 1980s, he analyzed the long-term development of the U.S. economy and, with Samuel Bowles and Thomas E. Weisskopf, developed a historical and institutional approach to macroeconomic analysis linked to economic policy proposals.
+From the late 1980s until the mid-1990s, he developed a neo-Marxian model of the U.S. macroeconomy and extended his work on the relationship between workplace organisation, managerial supervision, and labor outcomes in the United States.

 Labor economics

-As a graduate student, Gordon combined some of his own findings with related work by other economists to write Theories of Poverty and Underemployment (1971), a book that surveyed alternative approaches to problems of urban poverty.
-His best-known contributions to labor economics challenged the mainstream economic assumption of a unified labor market and argued instead for the recognition of multiple labor markets separated by deep, historically shaped, divisions along racial, gender, and class lines.
-He wrote of this hypothesis that "...at any point in history, the prevailing and constantly evolving system of social and economic institutions defines and maintains class distinctions.
-It might be further assumed that these class distinctions change in such a way as to maximize the advantage of those in control of the institutions.
-At the most general level, it would envisage that individual labor market outcomes are determined primarily by those characteristics along which class distinctions are made, and only secondarily by those characteristics to which economists usually attribute productivity."
-In general, however, he did not believe that class differences meant that the interests of ordinary people are always opposed to those of the upper classes, arguing that more democratic and egalitarian economic policies are in the interest of everyone.
+As a graduate student, Gordon authored Theories of Poverty and Underemployment (1971), which surveyed and critiqued alternative economic perspectives on urban poverty, drawing on both his own research and the broader literature.
+His best-known contributions to labor economics critiqued the mainstream economic assumption of a unified labor market and argued instead for the recognition of multiple labor markets separated by deep, historically shaped divisions along racial, gender, and class lines.
+However, he did not believe that class differences meant that the interests of ordinary people are always opposed to those of the upper classes, arguing that more democratic and egalitarian economic policies are in the interest of everyone.
 Gordon's joint research with Edwards and Reich in this area culminated in the publication of their co-authored book, Segmented Work, Divided Workers: The Historical Transformation of Labor in the United States (1982).